 Centralized support.
-As reported for the past two years, another major challenge is the lack of a system of support for charter schools.
+As reported for the past three years, another major challenge is the lack of a system of support for charter schools.
 Unlike Department schools, charter schools do not have a centralized department or agency that allows them to take advantage of economies of scale and maximize their financial resources.
-The Commission attempts to fill this void by providing some supports, and it even reorganized its structure to "support charter schools within the Commission's portfolio through a System of Support."
+The Commission attempts to fill this void by providing some supports.
 However, the Commission's statutory role as an authorizer conflicts with the role of a true support organization.
 Statute acknowledges this and restricts the level and type of support the Commission can provide.
 In addition, the approval of another authorizer without a non-authorizer centralized support agency would add complexity to the charter school system and expose it to potential conflicts of interests, fairness and equity issues, and unnecessary inefficiencies.
-While the Board still does not have a specific recommendation to resolve this issue (as other priorities have taken precedent, including the implementation of the multiple authorizer system), it urges the Legislature to consider changing statute to include some kind of centralized support for charter schools.
+While the Board still does not have a specific recommendation to resolve this issue (as other priorities have taken precedent), it encourages the Legislature to begin conversations regarding how statute would need to change to include some kind of centralized support for charter schools.